If you’ve ever tried doing so, you’d know how problematic data sorting in Excel could be.

 The SORT function helps users with sorting data at a single level only.
 It is of most use where the underlying dataset is a relatively simpler one.

-For instance, academic institutions may use the SORT function to compile results.
 To determine the positions secured by students, the SORT function can be used to arrange the results in descending order.

-That way, the one who secured the highest marks gaining the first position would top the list.
+That way, the one who secured the highest marks, gaining the first position, would top the list.
 Others would then be arranged next in the list based on their grades.

 excel-promo-1Excel SORTBY Function

-In contrast to the SORT function, the SORTBY function allows users to sort data at multiple levels.
 You can define multiple arrays and sort orders within the same formula to have your data organized at multiple levels.

 Syntax

-Syntax of the SEQUENCE function reads as follows.
+The syntax of the SEQUENCE function reads as follows.

 =SORTBY (array, by_array1, [sort_order1], [array/order], …)